 As the time came nearer to my little man’s arrival, I kept thinking about all the things I needed to prepare while pregnant.
 As I recall, there’s a lot to do to prepare for a newborn, and the last thing I needed was to NOT be ready since I had a preschooler with schedules we had to keep.
 Life was going to get interesting without scrambling to get everything done and together at the last minute, or worse after the baby arrives.

 As a somewhat experienced mom, I want to help you be more prepared for your new baby’s arrival by sharing 8 things you should do (or not) while pregnant.
 If you like my tips, don’t forget to sign up for my newsletter and receive a free download of more ways to prepare for your baby while pregnant!

-7 Things to Do While Pregnant & 1 Not-To-Do
+7 Things to Do Before Baby Arrives & 1 Not-To-Do

-If you like these tips, don’t forget to subscribe to the SAHM, plus… newsletter to download a free printable with a total of 24 things to do while pregnant, before you deliver!
+If you like these tips, don’t forget to subscribe to the SAHM, plus… newsletter to download a free printable with a total of 24 things to do before baby arrives!

 Don’t Read Pregnancy Books While Pregnant

 Yes, I said it!
 I can’t tell you how unprepared I was for the first baby because I spent a lot of my first pregnancy reading about pregnancy.
 I thought I was doing the right thing, but in hindsight, I wasted a lot of precious time learning about something that I could have just been learning through life experience.
 If you haven’t already educated yourself about pregnancy, now isn’t really the time.
 Skim or speed read an article, or a few if you feel you must, but generally, you have a wealth of pregnancy information available on the internet and wonderful smartphone apps that will see you through your pregnancy.
 Articles, apps, friends, and family will help you through any complications should they arise.